MonsoonNLP/crud-ml/README.md

 This repo is based directly on Amir Ziai's <a href="https://github.com/amirziai/sklearnflask">SKLearnFlask</a> ML server, which serves predictions from a scikit-learn model.

 The new features:
-- accepts POST-ed CSVs
+- parses POST-ed CSVs
-- incremental learning (using particular algorithms)
+- incremental learning via SciKit-Learn
-- explainable AI
+- explainable AI via ELI5
-- database of submitted data rows
+- SQL database of submitted data rows
+- adjustable final layer for word weights

+The database is not required for training or prediction, but is useful here to identify models, show training data, and add word weights.
+In main.py you can set DATABASE = False and the next two lines for parameters.

 ### Dependencies
 - scikit-learn